 In the end, I did a mixture of both.
 I traversed the main cities by myself, and joined a tour to reach the mountainous areas and other regions including Dali and Lijiang in the Yunnan Province.

-Travel with a local and give back to the community…
+Small group tours can mean travelling with a local and giving back to the community…

 Sustainable travel, and understanding and appreciating local culture is at the heart of my work.
 As is forcing myself to meet, interact with and learn from local people to challenge misconceptions.